Cornerback24/Blender-NLA-Midi-Copier/README.md

 ### Copy by object name

 The Copy by object name tool copies actions to objects based on the name of the object.
+It matches notes based on the Copy by option.

+* Copy by
+  * Copy by note name
-It matches notes to selected objects with names that either start or end with the note.
-For example, if one of the selected objects is A3_Cube, the action will be copied to that object for all A3 notes.
+    * Copy to objects with names that either start or end with the note.
+For example, if one of the selected objects is A3_Cube or Cube_A3, the action will be copied to that object for all A3 notes.
+  * Copy by track and note name
+    * Copy to objects with names that either start or end with the note and also contain the name of the track selected in the NLA midi panel.
+* Copy to selected objects only
+  * If selected, only copy actions to selected objects, otherwise copy to any matching objects in the scene.
 * Copy to Instrument
     * If selected, copies the action selected instrument instead of generating action strips for the note.
 * Instrument